The Bankrate promise

 Parent vs. student income and assets

 What parents claim as assets and what students claim as assets are different.
-For instance, a 529 account counts as assets of the owner (not the student beneficiary), while UGMA and UTMA accounts are considered student assets, since the minor is the owner of the account.
+A 529 account counts as assets of the owner (not the student beneficiary).
+UGMA and UTMA accounts are student assets because the minor is the account owner.

-Student income and assets generally have a greater effect on EFC than parent income and assets.
+Student income and assets generally affect EFC more than parent income and assets.
 This is why FinAid recommends transferring as many assets as possible from the child’s name to the parents’ before beginning the FAFSA.

 What happens if you have a low income but high assets?

-It’s important to configure income, assets, savings and other financial college preparation into the right places so you can still maximize how much you receive in federal financial aid.
+It’s important to configure income, assets, savings and other financial college preparation into the right places to maximize how much you receive in federal financial aid.
 You can do this by:

 - Moving your assets to nonreportable asset accounts.
-If you have any accounts that are considered reportable assets, you may want to move them into nonreportable asset accounts.
+If you have any reportable assets, you may want to move them into nonreportable asset accounts.
 For instance, if you have a 529 college savings plan, you could move those funds into a Roth IRA.

 - Completing the FAFSA as soon as possible.
 The FAFSA starts accepting applications on Oct.
 1 every year for the following year.
 Since some need-based aid goes out on a first-come, first-served basis, you could get more aid the sooner you apply.